minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 others find no effect, most researchers can conclude that there is no academic consensus on this matter @stratmann-2017[p.13].
-Part of the reason there is no academic consensus on causal relationships is because of the nature of the studies, which are cross-sectional in design, where correlation between contributions and votes is given due to the support of similar interests, so we have simultaneous equation bias @stratmann-2002[p.1] @burris2001two @chappell.
+Part of the reason there is no academic consensus on causal relationships is because of the nature of the studies, which are cross-sectional in design, where the correlation between contributions and votes is given due to the support of similar interests, so we have simultaneous equation bias @stratmann-2002[p.1] @burris2001two @chappell.

-The studies which found causal links between campaign contributions and voting behaviour have a common denominator: research in particular fields or legislation. #cite(<baldwinmagee>, form: "prose"), for example analysed trade agreement related bills, #cite(<stratmann-2002>, form: "prose") analysed financial bills @stratmann-1995 @kang2015 @stratmann-1995 and the timing of
+The studies which found causal links between campaign contributions and voting behavior have a common denominator: research in particular fields or legislation. #cite(<baldwinmagee>, form: "prose"), for example analysed trade agreement related bills, #cite(<stratmann-2002>, form: "prose") analysed financial bills @stratmann-1995 @kang2015 @stratmann-1995 and the timing of